 The individual ego is the source of all injustice.
 And yet justice exists to serve our collective egoism.

-We fail to see the most flagrant injustices, until they have ceased to profit us.
+We fail to spot the most flagrant injustices, so long as they are profiting us.

 Most people’s sense of justice exhausts itself in their eagerness to press their own claims.